-Featured- Fiber optic cables - 10 Uses of Fiber Optic Cables (title)
+Featured- Fiber Optic Cables - 10 Uses Of Fiber Optic Cables (Title)

 10 Uses of Fiber Optic Cables

 Corning created the first low-loss fiber optic cable in 1970.
-Since that time, these ingenious cables have found their way into thousands if not millions of applications.
+Since that time, these ingenious cables have found their way into thousands, if not millions, of applications.

-In this article, we’ll highlight the use of fiber optic cables and touch on the growing demand for those cables.
+In this article, we’ll highlight the use of fiber optic cables and discuss the growing demand for these cables.
 We also address how we can help provide your standard and custom fiber optic cables.

-Callout 1- What Is a Fiber Optic Cable?
-3 bullet points listed
+Callout 1- What Is A Fiber Optic Cable?
+3 Bullet Points Listed

 What Is a Fiber Optic Cable?